Coolmine: Education

 Schools serving the area include Scoil Oilibhéir (a primary level gaelscoil which opened in 1975) and Coolmine Community School (a secondary level community school with approximately 1000 pupils enrolled).

 Enterprise

 Coolmine Industrial Estate was opened on 30 May 1983 by Councillor Michael Gannon.
-The estate is home to a number of businesses and services such as a post office, Blanchardstown Fire Station and several small businesses.
-There are a number of tertiary services in the industrial estate.
+The estate is home to a number of businesses and services such as a post office, several small businesses and Blanchardstown Fire Station.

+Coolmine is also home to a number of other services such as the Coolmine Community Action Team, which offers drug and alcohol addiction services.